 There are all kinds of employee and corporate rewards out there.
 To help you out, we’ve scoured the internet and wracked our brains for the very best and most creative employee reward ideas, and put it all into one big list for you. 😎

-In fact, this list has been so popular that we've updated and expanded it multiple times—and we’re happy to say that this time around, we’ve rehauled the entire list and its categories!
-Plus, by popular request, look for 🚫💰peppered throughout this list for free or low-cost ideas!
+This list has been so popular that we've updated and expanded it multiple times—and we’re happy to say that this time around, we’ve rehauled the entire list and its categories!
+Plus, by popular request, look for 🚫💰peppered throughout for free or low-cost ideas!

 Creativity, not cost, is the real secret to building an assortment of employee rewards and incentives that everyone will be excited to earn.
 Bonus points: Rewarding your employees is important when building your organizational culture and growing your benefits and perks offerings.

 1. Branded clothing/swag

-Of course, the first idea on our list is to utilize what you likely already have in your arsenal—your company’s own branded swag!
-There’s always t-shirts or water bottles floating around the office, and most people love the opportunity to rep their company.
+The first idea on our list is to utilize what you likely already have in your arsenal—your company’s own branded swag!
+There are always t-shirts or water bottles floating around the office, and most people love the opportunity to rep their company.
 Most people also love free things. 🤑

 Take this moment to think about your swag designs.
 Are they cool?
 Is it just your company logo slapped on a plain t-shirt?
 Listen—your company logo might be really snazzy, but crowdsourcing swag design is a great way to get employees involved and show off your team’s creativity.